Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 ## Summary

-After this tutorial you are able to perform any action on any node on your system using the Alfresco API’s.
+After this tutorial you are able to perform any action on any node on your system using the Alfresco REST APIs.

 Also you can create and revert versions of your content to reestablish specific states of your files should the need arise and utilize the Alfresco search API as well as tailor it's response to your needs.

-If you want to do more exercises concerning our API’s check out Gavin Cornwells [blog](https://hub.alfresco.com/t5/alfresco-content-services-blog/v1-rest-api-10-things-you-should-know/ba-p/287692) or visit our [documentation of various resources](https://hub.alfresco.com/t5/alfresco-content-services-hub/alfresco-public-rest-apis/ba-p/291250).
+If you want to do more exercises concerning our REST APIs check out Gavin Cornwells [blog](https://hub.alfresco.com/t5/alfresco-content-services-blog/v1-rest-api-10-things-you-should-know/ba-p/287692) or visit our [documentation of various resources](https://hub.alfresco.com/t5/alfresco-content-services-hub/alfresco-public-rest-apis/ba-p/291250).